mykoz/resource-links/d3/d3_notes.md

  * they help us in 2 ways:
     * g elements can be used to contain (or "group") other elements, which keeps our code nice and tidy
     * we can apply _transformations_ to g elements, which affects how visual elements within that group (such as line, rects and circles are rendered.

+###Axes
+ * made up of:  path, line and text elements; these are the 3 elements we target in our CSS

 ---

 ###Making a Block or Gist